 Binu has consulted and offered services to a wide range of clients, including fund managers, private bankers, financial planners, trustees, professional services firms as well as policy makers and the Reserve Bank of New Zealand.
 He has also worked in the technology and corporate finance sectors overseas.

 Binu founded Finnotec in 2016 and has been running it annually since then.
 He is also a founding member of FinTechNZ (estd.
-2017), of which he continues to be a core working group member.
+2017), of which he is currently the Chair of the International Relations working group.